linux-application-whitelisting/fapolicyd/README.md

 match.

 The second mode is based on using IMA to calculate sha256 hashes and make them available through extended attributes.
-The incurs only the overhead of calling fgetxattr which is fast since there is no path name resolution.
+This incurs only the overhead of calling fgetxattr which is fast since there is no path name resolution.
 The file system must support i_version.
 For XFS, this is enabled by default.
 For other file systems, this means you need to add the i_version mount option.
 In either